denten-books/plain-text/1-chapter.md

 [^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

+[^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing concerns the relation between message and its medium or channel.
+At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in decisive manner all the factors and functions" [@ricur_interpretation_1976, 25].

 ## 1.2 Thought Experiment